shra012/flask-start/README.md

 # flask-start
 An example application with basic ecommerce UI.
+The project runs on flask and is deployed as a docker container in IBM Cloud Foundry.
+It uses github actions to deploy the code to CF and is backed by IBM DB2.

 ## Github Action Build Status